Jaimeloeuf/eazyfetch/README.md

+# DEPRECATED
+`eazyfetch` library is fully deprecated.
+No new changes are expected to land.
+This library is still not complete and will probably never be completed.
+This is deprecated because [simpler-fetch](https://github.com/Enkel-Digital/simpler-fetch/) turned out to be a much better alternative and can do most of what this library intends to achieve too, which is to make browser's `fetch` API easier to work with.

+The main difference is that simpler-fetch is a much more low level library, without support for plugins at least at the time of writing this.
+So there are some changes in how you structure your API calls, but for most basic tasks, it is more than enough to fully replace this.

+See this [`simpler-fetch` documentation](https://github.com/Enkel-Digital/simpler-fetch#readme) to migrate, and here is [documentation on using firebase auth](https://github.com/Enkel-Digital/simpler-fetch/blob/master/firebase-auth.md) with `simpler-fetch`.

 # eazyfetch
 Opinionated library that extends the browsers' fetch API to simplify its API and to provide a simple to use plugin architecture to allow for more advanced features to be easily built on top of the fetch API.